 Cabernet Sauvignon

 The majority of red wines are made with this grape due to the prolific fruiting and ease of growing.
 The abundance of tannins in Cabernet Sauvignon facilitates a long aging process that will result in a tasty, dry and bold red wine.
-The effect is even more pronounced when the wine is aged for up to 50 years in oak barrels.
+Cabernet Sauvignon is known for its high tannins and bold flavours, often featuring notes of black cherry.
+The effect is even more pronounced when the wine is aged for up to 50 years in oak barrels, as oak ageing imparts additional complexity and can introduce subtle spice or vanilla notes.
 The tannins create an astringent taste familiar with tea drinkers, and Cabernet Sauvignon grapes grow prolifically in warmer European climates along with California, Australia, Chile and South Africa.
 Cabernet Sauvignon is often blended with Merlot to introduce a palatable fruity flavour.

 Merlot